Hog wild! Unranked Arkansas upsets No. 1 Auburn 80-76 in OT

-When it was over, the Razorbacks and all their fans were the ones doing a victory stomp.
+When it was over, the Razorbacks and all their fans were the ones doing a victory stomp – led by a shirtless coach going hog wild.

 JD Notae scored 28 points and unranked Arkansas used clutch foul shooting in overtime to knock off top-ranked Auburn 80-76 Tuesday night.